remichaignon/templates-bb/README.md

 Where holder is where your templates will be stored; object is extra parameters you wish to pass to the TemplateCollection (like default language, etc); callback is a function to be executed once all templates are loaded.

+## License

+templates-bb.js is released under the MIT license.

 ## Author

 [Rémi Chaignon](http://www.github.com/remichaignon) - Front End Developer at Simple Energy - [@remichaignon](http://twitter.com/remichaignon)